Colorado Construction Porta Potty Requirements: OSHA Rules & Ratios

 Key Local Requirements:

 Restrooms must be ADA-accessible if your site includes workers with mobility disabilities.
-Tap here for ADA accessibility standards for portable restrooms.

 Toilets must be within a 10-minute walk from any working area.